MaxHill/wisp_kv_sessions/README.md

 Session data will be automatically added and removed from the cache.

 # SessionStore

-A SessionStore is an type that can be used to implement different storage providers, such as postgres/reddis/sqlite.
-You can use one of the prebuild storage providers from down below, or implement a new one if the one you are looking for does not exist.
+There are different places you may want to store sessions such as postgres/ETS/sqlite.
+The way you integrate with them is through storage adapters that implement the type SessionStore.
+You can use one of the prebuild storage adapters from down below, or implement a new one if the one you are looking for does not exist.

-For an example implementation, see `./src/wisp_kv_sessions/actor_store.gleam`.
+For an example implementation, see `./src/wisp_kv_sessions/ets_adapter.gleam`.

-## Existing SessionStores
+## Included SessionStore adapters

-### actor_store (Included by Default)
+### actor_adapter
-The actor_store driver is suitable for development and testing purposes, but not recommended for production due to its non-concurrent nature.
+The actor_adapter driver is suitable for development and testing purposes, but not recommended for production due to its non-concurrent nature.
 Internally, it uses an [actor](https://hexdocs.pm/gleam_otp/gleam/otp/actor.html), which may become a bottleneck under heavy loads.